Welcome to the Pan-London Intensive Care Medicine LSICM webpage.

 For more information on specific Intensive Care Units please refer to the FICM webpage here.

-Trainees intending to dual train must be appointed by each specialty programme within the London region.
-If you already hold a training number in a partner specialty and plan to apply for dual training please ensure you discuss this with your TPD in advance of making your application.
+Trainees intending to dual train must be appointed by each specialty programme within the London region in a stepped approach.
+Doctors will accept a National training Number (NTN) on one CCT programme at one recruitment episode (e.g. ICM in August 2022) before applying for another CCT programme at a second recruitment episode (e.g. Anaesthetics in August 2023).
+If you already hold a training number in ICM or a partner specialty and plan to apply for dual training please ensure you discuss this with your TPD in advance of making your application.
+Currently the GMC has approved 5 specialities for dual training with ICM:

 The new ICM Curriculum: Supporting Excellence was implemented on 4th August 2021.
 All ICM Specialty Registrars (StRs) single CCT and dual, moved to the new ICM curriculum except for those within 12 calendar months of attaining their Certificate of Completion of Training (CCT) who wished to remain on the 2010 Curriculum.